-- Rebuild our cash position. - Manage escalating costs for construction, utilities and borrowings and CPI increases. - Manage our finances within the constraints set by the State Government's rate capping regime. - Continue to provide top-up funding for services that we provide on behalf of the State and Federal Government to the local community (such as School Crossing Supervision and Library services).
+- Rebuild our cash position. - Manage escalating costs for construction, utilities and borrowings and consumer price index increases. - Manage our finances within the constraints set by the Victorian Government's rate capping regime. - Continue to provide top-up funding for services that we provide on behalf of the Victorian and Australian Governments to the local community (such as school crossing supervision and library services).
 Over time the funds received by local governments have not increased in line with real cost increases leaving a gap.
 At this time, we do not know what increases if any will be applied. - Maintain investment in our ageing community and infrastructure assets. - Respond to growth and increasing diversity in the population within the municipality.